 VSim is a framework that uses PIC (Particle-in-Cell) methods to model particles, so it allows you to simulate the kinetic behavior of particles as well as electromagnetic phenomena.
 Because VSim supports massively parallel computing that scales to tens of thousands of processor cores, you are able to model complex geometries and more physical phenomena while still obtaining results within a reasonable amount of elapsed time.

-General purpose, high resolution shock capturing methods for fluid plasma modeling.
+USim is a general purpose, high resolution shock capturing methods for fluid plasma modeling.
 Advanced fluid, plasma and electromagnetic modeling on unstructured meshes.
-The USimComposer GUI enables simulation validation, execution, and visualization in one application.
-Read more about USim...

 PSim is an object-oriented framework that simulates phase morphologies of dense block copolymers melt systems.